rrrashomon/rrrashomon/README.md

 huge queens of the stone age & nine inch nails fan

-i have crippling memory issues and dont know who a lot of the people on my friendslist are so Um chances are i will forget who u are if we dont cuddle/talk every now and then
+i have memory issues and dont know who a lot of the people on my friendslist are so chances are i will forget who u are if we dont interact every now and then

 ![](https://komarev.com/ghpvc/?username=rrrashomon&color=c90000&style=flat&label=cute+kitties&base=1500)